about stephanie be

 If it sounds like a lot of work to be a blogger, it is.
 It’s work and I’ve learned to love every piece of it.

-• Some people’s presence in our lives were only meant to be temporary.
-Others will always hold a place in our heart; they’re just a flight away.
+- Some people’s presence in our lives were only meant to be temporary.
+Others will always hold a place in our hearts; they’re just a flight away.

 Hi I’m Stephanie.
 I am American.